ShawnMcCool/laravel-form-base-model/README.md

 ## A Form Base-Model for Laravel

 Forms are often used to interact with a specific model such as a user or a blog post.
 However, in many circumstances a form may collect data that is related to multiple data models.
-Forms may also have special validation requirements that have little to do with the underlying data, such as captcha.
+Consequently, may also have special validation requirements that have little to do with the underlying data, such as captcha and password confirmation.
 Consequently, it often makes sense to create a form model.
+A form model represents the data needs of a form.
+This may be validation alone, storing values for form select drop-downs, having custom methods to generate data for the form, or managing persistent data in a session to make multi-page forms simple.

 This form base-model is currently in development.
 It is very likely that this class will be continuously refactored over time to support more use-cases.
 This project is open for community participation so please feel free to submit issues and/or pull-requests.